redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-3.1/index.md

   clusterConditions: []
 ```

-You need to replace two things in this file.
+You need to replace two things in this file on lines 5 and 13.
 In the `metadata.name` field, replace `#` with your actual student number.
 In the `values` array for the `matchExpression`, you need to also replace `#` with your actual student number.
 In the case of all of my examples, that would be `student9-placement` and `- "9"` for my edits.

 > **Note**
 >